SirBrundolf/BBM406-Project-Moodify/README.md

 # BBM406-Project-Moodify
-Me an my team's course project for BBM406 - Moodify.
+Me and my team's course project for BBM406 - Moodify.

 A music mood classifier which has 3 different models (utilizing audio data with CNNs, lyrical data with machine learning methods and both with a hybrid model using early fusion).